nicholaswmin/editable-list/README.md

 ## The not-so-good stuff

-- It's based on Polymer 2.0 which is still experimental and it's API is subject to change.
+- It's based on Polymer 2.0 which is still in preview and it's API is subject to change.
 - There's no docs or tests.